A Desktop Multi-Cam Setup for Virtual Live Events

 Wireless Lavalier/Lapel Microphone

 Don’t let size fool you.
 These lil’ things are killing it in the audio world and simple to use.
 I’d suggest adding a lav mic to the pack.
-The director in me finds it tacky to just have the pack clipped on the front of your shirt.
+The director in me finds it tacky to just have the pack clipped onto the front of your shirt.

 Basic 2-Channel Audio Interface